Q-Aware-Labs/Bias-Insights/About the project.md

 About the project:

-Bias Insights is a small Statistical Analysis Project for bias detection in a dataset before it is used to train a language model:
+Bias Insights is a small Statistical Analysis Project for bias detection in a dataset before it is used to train a language model.
-Decting bias in a dataset before it is used is a fundamental process in the development of a language model, by doing this we reduce possible
+Decting bias in a dataset before it is used for training is a fundamental process in the development of a language model.

 In this project I will be using the Chicago Face Database as my main dataset.
 This is a short description of the dataset published on their official web (https://www.chicagofaces.org/):